edhowland/viper/doc/help/vish.md

 Vish commands follow the Bash syntax structure closely.

-you can enter commands optionally preceeded with variable assignments.
+you can enter commands optionally preceded with variable assignments.
 Then the name of the command which can be a builtin command, a function or an alias.
 After the command, you can place any number of arguments separated by spaces.